Eviction for rent arrears: Council and housing association tenants

 The grounds are numbered.
 There are different grounds depending on whether you have a secure or assured tenancy.

-Grounds for secure tenants
+Ground 1 for secure tenants

-Ground 1 is the rent arrears ground.
+Ground 1 is the rent arrears and breach of tenancy ground.

 Your landlord should postpone court action if you can pay your usual rent and reduce your arrears in agreed instalments.